-Maxine Mawhinney currently presents the news throughout the week on the BBC News Channel.
+Maxine Mawhinney is a former presenter on the BBC News Channel.

 Maxine joined the BBC in 1996 when she joined BBC World and later BBC News 24 at its launch, initially presenting the overnight bulletins.
 She has also presented bulletins on BBC One and Breakfast.